tytydraco/yessleep/out/My_Wife_and_I_can_hear_ourselves_upstairs.md

 “Jason, that was exactly what you said to me yesterday”

-The static broke again, like a scratched record, and the voice resumed, now faint but unmistakable: “Stop putting this all on me, Claire.
-You’re just imagining things, I didn’t go anywhere tonight.”
+The static broke again, like a scratched record, and the voice resumed, now faint but unmistakable:

+~”Stop putting this all on me, Claire.
+You’re just imagining things, I didn’t go anywhere tonight.”~

 I took a step back, my stomach twisting.
 It wasn’t just the words—it was the cadence, the exact rhythm of my voice.